AI Powered Code Review Tools

 - Greptile — deep codebase-context analysis; enterprise-focused at $30/dev/mo

 Most of these tools focus on the pull request — reviewing the diff, not the whole system.
 They're good at catching regressions.
 They're less suited to structural health checks or reviewing how your AI agent setup is configured.
+For a broader overview of how AI is reshaping code review workflows, GitHub's official guide covers the fundamentals.

 Code review has always mattered.
 When AI writes the code, it matters more.